-Benedictine University and Illinois Institute of Technology have established a program to offer students the opportunity to take advantage of the strengths of both schools en route to an engineering degree.
+Benedictine University and Illinois Institute of Technology (IIT) have established a program to offer students the opportunity to take advantage of the strengths of both schools en route to an engineering degree.
 But unlike most cooperative engineering programs, this one allows a student to be enrolled at Benedictine and IIT at the same time.

 In this program, students take humanities, social science, basic sciences and math courses at Benedictine University in Lisle, while taking engineering courses at IIT's downtown Chicago campus.
-Upon graduation in five years, the student is awarded an engineering degree from IIT and a bachelor of arts degree in engineering science or a bachelor of science in computer science (in conjunction with the computer engineering program) from Benedictine University.
+Upon graduation in five years, the student is awarded an engineering degree from IIT and a Bachelor of Arts in Engineering Science or a Bachelor of Science in Computer Science (in conjunction with the Computer Engineering program) from Benedictine University.

-A resident student can remain on campus during his/her entire university career.
-He/she will maintain one grade-point average throughout the entire joint program.
-He/she may also participate in student activities and use all the facilities at both schools.
-Students may earn engineering degrees in the five year program in the following areas:
+A resident student can remain on campus during his or her entire University career.
+He or she will maintain one GPA throughout the entire joint program.
+He or she may also participate in student activities and use all the facilities at both schools.
+Students may earn engineering degrees in the five-year program in the following areas:

-- Electrical Engineering - Computer Engineering
+- Electrical Engineering

+- Computer Engineering

+- Mechanical Engineering